A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 Artificial sweeteners – likely obvious due to the word “artificial”, get migraines? – These can increase that!
 Anything artificial, our body doesn’t recognize and will exacerbate symptoms.

-Trans fat (found in ultra-processed foods)
+Trans fat (found in ultra-processed foods) and fried foods.

 Poultry (all chicken even if organic) has high levels of phthalates.

-I would even consider things you are putting on your skin, washing your clothes with, and products you clean or fragrance yourself or your home with (whole other topic for another day)
+I would even highly consider things you are putting on your skin, washing your clothes with, and products you clean or fragrance yourself or your home with (whole other topic for another day)

 What are some foods that we should focus on for healing?